Duran914/test-framework/README.md

 #

 ### boostbar_check()
-The boostbar_check function checks that a boost bar had loaded.
+The boostbar_check function checks if a boost bar has loaded.

 #### *Example:*<br>
 ```Python
 boostbar_check(selector="#usi_boost_container")
 ```
-* Accepts a selector if the default "#usi_boost_container" is not sufficient
+* Accepts a string argument of selector, default "#usi_boost_container" is not sufficient

 #

 ### mobile_interact()
-The mobile_interact() function interacts with mobile page to enable our backtrap to function properly
+The mobile_interact function interacts with a mobile page to enable our backtrap to function properly

 #### *Example:*<br>
 ```Python